Rinub/FACE-MASK-DETECTION-SYSTEM-USING-DEEP-LEARNING-METHODOLOGY/README.md

 ## Motivation
-In the present scenario due to Covid-19, there is no efficient face mask detection applications which are now in high demand for transportation means, densely populated areas, residential districts, large-scale manufacturers and other enterprises to ensure safety.
-Also, the absence of large datasets of __‘with_mask’__ images has made this task more cumbersome and challenging.
+Due to Covid-19, there are currently no effective face mask detection applications, which are in high demand for transportation, densely populated areas, residential districts, large-scale manufacturers, and other organizations.
+In this research, Deep Learning methodologies is been used to detect faces with and without the mask is achieved.
+I've constructed a 3+ model that detects face masks trained on 7553 photos with three color channels using custom CNN, VGG16, VGG19, and EfficientNetB0 (RGB).
+Several assessment indicators are used to compare the performance of all the models to select the best-performing model.

+These deep neural network models are used for analyzing any visual imagery.
+It takes the image data as input, captures all the data, and sends it to the layers of neurons.
+It has a fully connected layer, which processes the final output that represents the prediction about the image.

+After comparing all the proposed models, the model with less memory will be deployable in the embedded devices used for surveillance purposes.

 If interested :email: rinubronic@gmail.com